BenedictC/BCJSONReader/readme.md

 knowldege is can only by found by reading the documentation (if there is any) or digging into the libraries codebase.

 ## So what's different about BCJJSONContinuations?
-First and foremost BCJJSONContinuations provides the infrastructure for handling the process (this infrastructure is actually provided by another library, BCLContinuations, which is included with BCJJSONContinuations).
+First and foremost BCJJSONContinuations provides the infrastructure for handling the JSON handling process (this infrastructure is actually provided by another library, BCLContinuations, which is included with BCJJSONContinuations).
 BCJJSONContinuations then builds on this infrastructure and provides functions for the common steps that occur when processing JSON.